-Uncertainty 5. and the COSEWIC Process
+5. Uncertainty and the COSEWIC Process

-COSEWIC works continuously to update its processes to be open and transparent with respect to how species are selected for assessment, assessed, and eventually designated 'Endangered', 'Threatened', 'Special Concern', 'Not at Risk' or 'Data Deficient'.
-Uncertainty is acknowledged, be to incorporated to the extent possible in virtually every aspectxxxi.
+COSEWIC works continuously to update its processes to be open and transparent with respect to how species are selected for assessment. assessed, and eventually designated 'Endangered', 'Threatened', 'Special Concern', 'Not at Risk' or 'Data Deficient'.
+Uncertainty is to acknowledged, be incorporated the to extent possible in virtually every aspect^{xxxi}.

-Similar to other nationally and recognized internationally
+Similar to other nationally and

-assessment frameworks, COSEWIC compares quantitative data for each of five criteria (A-E) to static thresholds for transitions between threat designations, i.e., above which, say, for populations size, the species may be considered less at risk than below it.
+internationally recognized assessment frameworks, COSEWIC compares quantitative data for each of five criteria (A-E) to static thresholds for transitions between threat designations, i.e., above which, say, for populations size, the species may be considered less at risk than below it.
 Consistent with a precautionary approach, COSEWIC scientists use their expert knowledge to weigh the effects of uncertainty with respect to the amount and quality of data on decisions about final designations.
-It is not always clear, however, how such expert opinion factors into deliberations,xxxii which has inspired research into methods to directly incorporate uncertainty into assessment and designation processes.xxxiii
+It is not always clear, however, how such expert opinion factors into deliberations,^{xxxii} which has inspired research into methods to directly incorporate uncertainty into assessment and designation processes.^{xxxiii}